dimanikulin/dimanikulin/ChatGPT.md

 TBD

-And yesm you must review its replies - it is Language Model only.
+And yesm you must review its replies - it is Language Model only. converted my text from upper case to lower case

 ## Cases when ChatGPT did not help me
 - It did not find my social style, it is not easy task honestly;